 Monitor Job Site Helmet Usage with Computer Vision

 Personal protective equipment (PPE) helps keep us safe, but sometimes we need a reminder to use it consistently.
-If you want to monitor the usage of PPE equipment, you can address this problem using computer vision and a machine learning model that can detect if someone is wearing a hard.
+If you want to monitor the usage of PPE equipment, you can address this problem using computer vision and a machine learning model that can detect if someone is wearing a hard hat.

 By following this tutorial you will build a system that can monitor camera feeds and detect situations that require review.
 In other words, this system performs anomaly detection.
 Whenever the system detects an anomaly, like someone not wearing a hard hat, it will send an email notification.